CloudLabs-AI/ContosoTraders/L100/readme -01.md

 4. In the search bar of the application type **Laptop** and this will return with the list of Laptop available from the list of products available for purchase.

-< Application should be updated to search the product with name >

 5. Select the **SerachImage (1)** icon in the right of the serach bar and click on **Drag an image or upload a file (2)**.

    ![image](https://user-images.githubusercontent.com/48020356/204916409-3c559023-64e1-4c7a-95d5-558a5743dbde.png)